Zimtente/ens-collections/README.md

 To modify an existing collection, please create an issue or pull request and provide:

-- Explanation why the item should be added/removed from a collection
+- Explanation of why the item should be added/removed from a collection
 - Collection Name
 - Name of the item
 - (Optional) Token ID of the item

 &nbsp;
 &nbsp;

 # Utils